Current Recruitments

 Local Alcohol and Drug Planning Committee

 Are you interested in improving our community's health through board leadership?
-The Local Alcohol and Drug Planning Committee makes recommendations to the Marion County Mental Health Advisory Committee on matters related to alcoholism, alcohol and drug abuse, and drug addiction.
+The Local Alcohol and Drug Planning Committee (LADPC) makes recommendations to the Marion County Board of Commissioners related to alcohol and substance abuse programs in Marion County, helping to identify needs and establishing priorities for local services.
 The committee addresses education, treatment, prevention, rehabilitation, law enforcement, criminal justice and law reform.
 Members are appointed to 4 year terms, and will meet at least 10 times in a calendar year.
-Find out more
+Find out more about the LADPC here.
+To be considered for an appointed position of on the LADPC submit your Advisory Board Application and LADPC LADPC Supplemental Questionnaire 2023 Final.docx to volunteer@co.marion.or.us by 11:59pm on Friday, November 8, 2024.

 here.